Meet our Wonderful Coaching Team!

 Robin has been a coach and an official for over 25 years.
-He started out in LTS, moving up through Speed Skate I, II and III, Competitive group and has been coaching Speed Skate III for the past several years.
+He started out in Learn to Skate (LTS), moving up through Speed Skate I, II and III, Competitive group and has been coaching Speed Skate III for the past several years.
 He is a Level 2 NCCP coach and a International (Level 4) referee.
 In addition to his coaching activities, Robin was the Officials/Coaching Coordinator for the NWT Speed Skating Association for ten years.
 “What I really enjoy about coaching is watching the skaters improve throughout the year and [seeing] their self-confidence increase as well”.

 Sean purchased a pair of speed skates and then realized he better learn how to skate in them to keep up with his son.
 Helping on the ice is a great way for Sean to refine his own speed skate skills on the ice, even if his son can still lap him.